 The University of Missouri - Columbia combines the land-grant and comprehensive, research intensive university role with the added commitment to provide broad and affordable access to students at every level of the socio-economic ladder.
-It contributes directly, as few institutions do, to the cultural, economic, and intellectual prosperity of the state and has gained the support of key constituencies as an engine of economic growth.
+It contributes

 The new Chancellor of MU must embody the hope of the state to achieve excellence.
 The Chancellor will carry MU's historic and contemporary mission to the campus, to the alumni, to public elected and appointed officials in Jefferson City (state capital), and to the citizens of the state, explaining, in the context of today's Missouri, the value of the modern land-grant and comprehensive mission: a mission of excellence, access, and impact.